 Some popular database urls include:

 * Though rare, database providers have changed their urls.
-If students are reporting problems, please contact Bridget Faricy or Wade Lee and we can provide you with a new link and begin the process to update the catalog.
+If students are reporting problems, please contact Bridget Faricy or Wade Lee-Smith and we can provide you with a new link and begin the process to update the catalog.

 The procedure for linking to e-books is similar to the process for linking to databases.
 Generally the most stable* and most flexible link to an e-book will be the one found in UT's catalog.
 Locate the material there, copy the full text link from the center of the page and provide it to your students.